 Full time

-Position Title: 4th Grade Lead Teacher (IMMEDIATE OPENING) Match Charter Public School is a free, high-performing charter public school in Boston.
-We are a PreK-12 school serving 1,250 students.
-Our mission is to prepare students for success in college and careers in order to achieve economic security and mobility.
+Position Title: Middle School Science Teacher (IMMEDIATE OPENING) Match Charter Public School is a free, high-performing charter public school in Boston.
+We are a PreK-12 school serving up to 1,250 students.
+Our mission is to prepare studentsparticularly multilingual learners and those who would be the first in their families to earn a college degreefor success in college and careers in order to achieve economic security and mobility.
 Students gain acceptance to our schools via an annual blind public lottery open to all Boston residents.
-Our families bring amazing racial and cultural diversity to the school community - they represent over 20 different countries of origin with over 20 different languages spoken at home.
-94% of our students are people of color.
-Our students bring a diversity of needs to our school, and we are prepared to serve them.
-21% of our students qualify for special education services; 18% of our student body are English Language Learners.
+Our families bring amazing racial and cultural diversity to the school communitythey represent over 20 different countries of origin with over 20 different languages spoken at home.
+98% of our students are people of color.
+Our students bring a diversity of needs to our school, and we are prepared to serve them: 23% of our students qualify for special education services; 19% of our student body are English Language Learners.
 Matchs core values are Equity, Freedom, Teamwork, Innovation, and Accountability.
 We are working to reframe our organizational processes and policies to be truly anti-racist.
-At Match, we believe that three aspects of our work and organization - a staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competent - are vital to our goals and mission.
-See our full statement on diversity here .
-Position : 4th Grade Math Teacher (IMMEDIATE OPENING) Location : Boston, MA (Hyde Park Campus) Start date : ASAP OVERVIEW OF ROLE Our elementary school (Match Community Day) has an immediate opening for a 4th grade lead Math teacher.
-Lead Teachers are fully responsible for the growth and achievement of the students in their class.
-There are 24 students per class.
-The position is based at our elementary school campus on 100 Poydras St. in Hyde Park.
-Working hours are Monday-Friday, 7am-2:45pm.
-Professional development on Wednesdays runs until 4:30pm.
+At Match, we believe that three aspects of our work and organizationa staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competentare vital to our goals and mission.
+Position : Middle School Science Teacher (IMMEDIATE OPENING) Location : Boston, MA (Jamaica Plain Campus) Start date : ASAP ABOUT THE OPPORTUNITY Match has an immediate opening for an 8th Grade Science Teacher to join the Match Middle School team for the rest of the school year and beyond.
+This position is located at Match Middle School on 215 Forest Hills St. in Jamaica Plain.
 The salary range for teachers new to Match is $61,812-98,899 and is determined by the candidates prior years of full-time teaching experience.
 Match offers a comprehensive benefits package that includes 90% coverage of employee health insurance costs and up to $150/month in loan repayment assistance.
 We are only able to consider applicants who have current US work authorization.
-OVERVIEW OF ROLE AND RESPONSIBILITIES This position includes a number of essential responsibilities, including (but not limited to): Teach all 4th grade Math blocks; Uphold high academic and behavioral expectations for students, and provide lots of support for getting students there; Participate actively in Matchs coaching and professional development programming; Assist with school programming as needed during non-instructional time; and Serve as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
+OVERVIEW OF ROLE AND RESPONSIBILITIES This position includes a number of essential responsibilities, including (but not limited to): Teach up to four middle school Science classes utilizing the OpenSciEd curriculum; Uphold high academic and behavioral expectations for students, and provide lots of support for getting students there; Participate actively in Matchs coaching and professional development programming; Assist with school programming as needed during non-instructional time; and Serve as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
 Our highest priority is finding the best candidate for the job.
 We encourage you to apply, even if you don't believe you meet every one of our qualifications described or you have a less traditional background.
-We are looking for applicants who: have a Bachelors degree; have at least two years of full-time experience as classroom or special education teacher, preferably in an urban education setting; meet teacher certification requirements set by the Massachusetts Department of Elementary and Secondary Education, or can meet the certification requirements within a year of date of hire; believe that all students can and will succeed; desire to continually improve their practice as a teacher by taking and implementing feedback; and have a proven record of student growth and achievement.
-ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of The Match Charter Public School, and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
-We operate a high-performing urban public charter school in Boston.
+We are looking for applicants who: have at least two years of full-time experience as classroom or special education teacher, preferably in an urban education setting; meet teacher certification requirements set by the Massachusetts Department of Elementary and Secondary Education, or can meet the certification requirements within a year of date of hire; believe that all students can and will succeed; have a desire to continually improve their practice as a teacher by taking and implementing feedback; have a proven record of student success and achievement; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
+ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of Match Charter Public School and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
+We operate a high-performing urban charter public school and a unique associate teacher program that trains teachers for high-poverty schools.
 Out of this applied work, we refine, validate empirically, and eventually disseminate new ideas and practices on core questions in education reform.
-The Match Foundation, Inc., and Match Charter Public School prohibit discrimination on the basis of race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-PIe17cd75e64d0-5853
+The Match Foundation, Inc. and Match Charter Public School prohibit discrimination on the basis of actual or perceived race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
+PIe2d8b2bc5-

-Position Title: Elementary School Sub-Separate Classroom Teacher () Match Charter Public School is a free, high-performing charter public school in Boston.
-We are a PreK-12 school serving 1,250 students.
-Our mission is to prepare students for success in college and careers in order to achieve economic security and mobility.
+Position Title: Middle School Building Based Educator 2025-26 (Immediate Opening) Match Charter Public School is a free, high-performing charter public school in Boston.
+We are a PreK-12 school serving up to 1,250 students.
+Our mission is to prepare studentsparticularly multilingual learners and those who would be the first in their families to earn a college degreefor success in college and careers in order to achieve economic security and mobility.
 Students gain acceptance to our schools via an annual blind public lottery open to all Boston residents.
-Our families bring amazing racial and cultural diversity to the school community - they represent over 20 different countries of origin with over 20 different languages spoken at home.
-94% of our students are people of color.
-Our students bring a diversity of needs to our school, and we are prepared to serve them.
-21% of our students qualify for special education services; 18% of our student body are English Language Learners.
+Our families bring amazing racial and cultural diversity to the school communitythey represent over 20 different countries of origin with over 20 different languages spoken at home.
+98% of our students are people of color.
+Our students bring a diversity of needs to our school, and we are prepared to serve them: 23% of our students qualify for special education services; 19% of our student body are English Language Learners.
 Matchs core values are Equity, Freedom, Teamwork, Innovation, and Accountability.
 We are working to reframe our organizational processes and policies to be truly anti-racist.
-At Match, we believe that three aspects of our work and organization - a staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competent - are vital to our goals and mission.
-See our full statement on diversity here .
-Position : Elementary School Sub-Separate Classroom Teacher () Location : Boston, MA (Hyde Park Campus Start date : August, 2025 ABOUT THE OPPORTUNITY Match Community Day, Matchs PreK-5 elementary school, has a opening for a Middle School Sub-Separate Classroom Teacher .
-This position is based at Match Community Day, located on 100 Poydras St. in Hyde Park, MA.
-The compensation for Match teaching positions ranges from $61,812-$98,899 and is based on a candidates prior years of teaching experience.
-Match offers a comprehensive benefits package that includes 90% coverage of health insurance costs and student loan repayment assistance.
-OVERVIEW OF ROLE AND RESPONSIBILITIES We make it a high priority to effectively support students with disabilities at Match.
-Approximately 20% of Match students are on Individualized Education Plans (IEPs).
-Special Education Teachers provide instruction and support to students with IEPs.
-The Special Education Sub-Separate Teacher reports to the Special Education Director and is responsible for: Providing instruction and support to Special Education students in Match Community Days sub-separate classroom.
-Helping to manage the schools Special Education programing including, but not limited to: completion of necessary paperwork and filing, teacher professional development, management of parent and student communication, administration of student testing/screening, and upholding of applicable Department of Elementary and Secondary Education compliance requirements.
-Upholding high academic and behavioral expectations for students, and provide lots of support for getting students there; Participating actively in Matchs coaching and professional development programming; Assisting with school programming as needed during non-instructional time; and Serving as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
-Our highest priority is finding the best candidate for the job.
+At Match, we believe that three aspects of our work and organizationa staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competentare vital to our goals and mission.
+OVERVIEW OF ROLE AND RESPONSIBILITIES Match Charter Public School has an immediate opening for a Building Based Educator who can teach classes and support students at Match Community Day, our PreK-5 elementary school.
+The position is based at 100 Poydras St. in Hyde Park.
+The hours for these positions are 7am-2:45pm daily (7am-4:30pm on Wednesdays).
+Compensation starts at $52,499 and can be higher if the candidate has prior relevant experience.
+Building Based Educators are responsible for: Providing classroom instruction or support in Match classrooms in multiple grade levels and subject areas.
+Assisting with school programming and student supervision as needed during non-instructional time; Upholding high academic and behavioral expectations for students, and provide lots of support for getting students there; Participating actively in Matchs coaching and professional development programming; and Serving as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
+Our highest priority is finding the best candidate for these positions.
 We encourage you to apply, even if you don't believe you meet every one of our qualifications described or you have a less traditional background.
-We are looking for applicants who: have at least two years of full-time experience as classroom or special education teacher, preferably in an urban education setting; hold a valid and appropriate Special Education license issued by the Massachusetts Department of Elementary and Secondary Education, or can obtain the licensure within a year of date of hire; possess strong behavior management skills.
-A background in Applied Behavioral Analysis (ABA) is a plus; believe that all students can and will succeed; Have a desire to continually improve their practice as a teacher by taking and implementing feedback; have a proven record of student success and achievement; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
-ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of The Match Charter Public School, and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
-We operate a high-performing urban public charter school in Boston.
+We are looking for applicants who: have prior experience working in a school or with elementary school-aged children; have a desire to continually improve their practice by taking and implementing feedback; have a proven record of student success and achievement; believe that all students can and will succeed; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
+ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of Match Charter Public School and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
+We operate a high-performing urban charter public school and a unique associate teacher program that trains teachers for high-poverty schools.
 Out of this applied work, we refine, validate empirically, and eventually disseminate new ideas and practices on core questions in education reform.
-The Match Foundation, Inc., and Match Charter Public School prohibit discrimination on the basis of race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-PI149599f5-
+The Match Foundation, Inc. and Match Charter Public School prohibit discrimination on the basis of actual or perceived race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
+PI9dc1-0379

 Full time

-Position Title: Elementary School Sub-Separate Classroom Teacher () Match Charter Public School is a free, high-performing charter public school in Boston.
-We are a PreK-12 school serving 1,250 students.
-Our mission is to prepare students for success in college and careers in order to achieve economic security and mobility.
+Position Title: Middle School Building Based Educator 2025-26 (Immediate Opening) Match Charter Public School is a free, high-performing charter public school in Boston.
+We are a PreK-12 school serving up to 1,250 students.
+Our mission is to prepare studentsparticularly multilingual learners and those who would be the first in their families to earn a college degreefor success in college and careers in order to achieve economic security and mobility.
 Students gain acceptance to our schools via an annual blind public lottery open to all Boston residents.
-Our families bring amazing racial and cultural diversity to the school community - they represent over 20 different countries of origin with over 20 different languages spoken at home.
-94% of our students are people of color.
-Our students bring a diversity of needs to our school, and we are prepared to serve them.
-21% of our students qualify for special education services; 18% of our student body are English Language Learners.
+Our families bring amazing racial and cultural diversity to the school communitythey represent over 20 different countries of origin with over 20 different languages spoken at home.
+98% of our students are people of color.
+Our students bring a diversity of needs to our school, and we are prepared to serve them: 23% of our students qualify for special education services; 19% of our student body are English Language Learners.
 Matchs core values are Equity, Freedom, Teamwork, Innovation, and Accountability.
 We are working to reframe our organizational processes and policies to be truly anti-racist.
-At Match, we believe that three aspects of our work and organization - a staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competent - are vital to our goals and mission.
-See our full statement on diversity here .
-Position : Elementary School Sub-Separate Classroom Teacher () Location : Boston, MA (Hyde Park Campus Start date : August, 2025 ABOUT THE OPPORTUNITY Match Community Day, Matchs PreK-5 elementary school, has a opening for a Middle School Sub-Separate Classroom Teacher .
-This position is based at Match Community Day, located on 100 Poydras St. in Hyde Park, MA.
-The compensation for Match teaching positions ranges from $61,812-$98,899 and is based on a candidates prior years of teaching experience.
-Match offers a comprehensive benefits package that includes 90% coverage of health insurance costs and student loan repayment assistance.
-OVERVIEW OF ROLE AND RESPONSIBILITIES We make it a high priority to effectively support students with disabilities at Match.
-Approximately 20% of Match students are on Individualized Education Plans (IEPs).
-Special Education Teachers provide instruction and support to students with IEPs.
-The Special Education Sub-Separate Teacher reports to the Special Education Director and is responsible for: Providing instruction and support to Special Education students in Match Community Days sub-separate classroom.
-Helping to manage the schools Special Education programing including, but not limited to: completion of necessary paperwork and filing, teacher professional development, management of parent and student communication, administration of student testing/screening, and upholding of applicable Department of Elementary and Secondary Education compliance requirements.
-Upholding high academic and behavioral expectations for students, and provide lots of support for getting students there; Participating actively in Matchs coaching and professional development programming; Assisting with school programming as needed during non-instructional time; and Serving as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
-Our highest priority is finding the best candidate for the job.
+At Match, we believe that three aspects of our work and organizationa staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competentare vital to our goals and mission.
+OVERVIEW OF ROLE AND RESPONSIBILITIES Match Charter Public School has an immediate opening for a Building Based Educator who can teach classes and support students at Match Community Day, our PreK-5 elementary school.
+The position is based at 100 Poydras St. in Hyde Park.
+The hours for these positions are 7am-2:45pm daily (7am-4:30pm on Wednesdays).
+Compensation starts at $52,499 and can be higher if the candidate has prior relevant experience.
+Building Based Educators are responsible for: Providing classroom instruction or support in Match classrooms in multiple grade levels and subject areas.
+Assisting with school programming and student supervision as needed during non-instructional time; Upholding high academic and behavioral expectations for students, and provide lots of support for getting students there; Participating actively in Matchs coaching and professional development programming; and Serving as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
+Our highest priority is finding the best candidate for these positions.
 We encourage you to apply, even if you don't believe you meet every one of our qualifications described or you have a less traditional background.
-We are looking for applicants who: have at least two years of full-time experience as classroom or special education teacher, preferably in an urban education setting; hold a valid and appropriate Special Education license issued by the Massachusetts Department of Elementary and Secondary Education, or can obtain the licensure within a year of date of hire; possess strong behavior management skills.
-A background in Applied Behavioral Analysis (ABA) is a plus; believe that all students can and will succeed; Have a desire to continually improve their practice as a teacher by taking and implementing feedback; have a proven record of student success and achievement; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
-ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of The Match Charter Public School, and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
-We operate a high-performing urban public charter school in Boston.
+We are looking for applicants who: have prior experience working in a school or with elementary school-aged children; have a desire to continually improve their practice by taking and implementing feedback; have a proven record of student success and achievement; believe that all students can and will succeed; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
+ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of Match Charter Public School and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
+We operate a high-performing urban charter public school and a unique associate teacher program that trains teachers for high-poverty schools.
 Out of this applied work, we refine, validate empirically, and eventually disseminate new ideas and practices on core questions in education reform.
-The Match Foundation, Inc., and Match Charter Public School prohibit discrimination on the basis of race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-PI149599f5-
+The Match Foundation, Inc. and Match Charter Public School prohibit discrimination on the basis of actual or perceived race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
+PI9dc1-0379

-Position Title: Middle School Spanish Teacher, Long-Term Substitute () Match Charter Public School is a free, high-performing charter public school in Boston.
-We are a PreK-12 school serving 1,250 students.
-Our mission is to prepare students for success in college and careers in order to achieve economic security and mobility.
+Position Title: Elementary School Building Based Educator 2025-26 (Immediate Opening) Match Charter Public School is a free, high-performing charter public school in Boston.
+We are a PreK-12 school serving up to 1,250 students.
+Our mission is to prepare studentsparticularly multilingual learners and those who would be the first in their families to earn a college degreefor success in college and careers in order to achieve economic security and mobility.
 Students gain acceptance to our schools via an annual blind public lottery open to all Boston residents.
-Our families bring amazing racial and cultural diversity to the school community - they represent over 20 different countries of origin with over 20 different languages spoken at home.
-94% of our students are people of color.
-Our students bring a diversity of needs to our school, and we are prepared to serve them.
-21% of our students qualify for special education services; 18% of our student body are English Language Learners.
+Our families bring amazing racial and cultural diversity to the school communitythey represent over 20 different countries of origin with over 20 different languages spoken at home.
+98% of our students are people of color.
+Our students bring a diversity of needs to our school, and we are prepared to serve them: 23% of our students qualify for special education services; 19% of our student body are English Language Learners.
 Matchs core values are Equity, Freedom, Teamwork, Innovation, and Accountability.
 We are working to reframe our organizational processes and policies to be truly anti-racist.
-At Match, we believe that three aspects of our work and organization - a staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competent - are vital to our goals and mission.
-See our full statement on diversity here .
-Position : Middle School Spanish Teacher, Long-Term Substitute (2025-26 Opportunity) Location : Boston, MA (Jamaica Plain Campus) Start date : November 17, 2025 ABOUT THE OPPORTUNITY Match Middle School has an opening for a Spanish Teacher (Long-term Substitute) who can work full-time starting in mid-November to cover a staff leave.
-The term of employment will be approximately 14 weeks.
-There is the potential for continued employment to follow, but it is not guaranteed.
-This position is located at the Match Middle School campus on 215 Forest Hills St. in Jamaica Plain.
-Working hours are Monday-Friday, 7am-2:45pm.
-Professional development on Wednesdays runs until 4:30pm.
-The annual salary rate for Match teaching positions ranges from $61,812-$98,899 and is based on a candidates prior years of teaching experience.
-Match offers a comprehensive benefits package that includes 90% coverage of health insurance costs and student loan repayment assistance.
-OVERVIEW OF ROLE AND RESPONSIBILITIES The Middle School Spanish Teacher position includes a number of essential responsibilities, including (but not limited to): Teach four middle school Spanish classes per day; Develop daily lessons aligned with the Spanish curriculum in collaboration with department colleagues and leadership team members; Uphold high academic and behavioral expectations for students, and provide lots of support for getting students there; Participate actively in Matchs coaching and professional development programming; Assist with school programming as needed during non-instructional time; and Serve as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
-Our highest priority is finding the best candidate for the job.
+At Match, we believe that three aspects of our work and organizationa staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competentare vital to our goals and mission.
+OVERVIEW OF ROLE AND RESPONSIBILITIES Match Charter Public School has an immediate opening for a Building Based Educator who can teach classes and support students at Match Community Day, our PreK-5 elementary school.
+The position is based at 100 Poydras St. in Hyde Park.
+The hours for these positions are 7am-2:45pm daily (7am-4:30pm on Wednesdays).
+Compensation starts at $52,499 and can be higher if the candidate has prior relevant experience.
+Building Based Educators are responsible for: Providing classroom instruction or support in Match classrooms in multiple grade levels and subject areas.
+Assisting with school programming and student supervision as needed during non-instructional time; Upholding high academic and behavioral expectations for students, and provide lots of support for getting students there; Participating actively in Matchs coaching and professional development programming; and Serving as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
+Our highest priority is finding the best candidate for these positions.
 We encourage you to apply, even if you don't believe you meet every one of our qualifications described or you have a less traditional background.
-We are looking for applicants who: have at least two years of full-time experience as classroom or special education teacher, preferably in an urban education setting; hold a valid and appropriate license issued by the Massachusetts Department of Elementary and Secondary Education, or obtain the licensure within a year of date of hire; believe that all students can and will succeed; have a desire to continually improve their practice as a teacher by taking and implementing feedback; have a proven record of student success and achievement; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
-ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of The Match Charter Public School, and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
-We operate a high-performing urban public charter school in Boston.
+We are looking for applicants who: have prior experience working in a school or with elementary school-aged children; have a desire to continually improve their practice by taking and implementing feedback; have a proven record of student success and achievement; believe that all students can and will succeed; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
+ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of Match Charter Public School and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
+We operate a high-performing urban charter public school and a unique associate teacher program that trains teachers for high-poverty schools.
 Out of this applied work, we refine, validate empirically, and eventually disseminate new ideas and practices on core questions in education reform.
-The Match Foundation, Inc., and Match Charter Public School prohibit discrimination on the basis of race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-PI53b3a8041c92-6753
+The Match Foundation, Inc. and Match Charter Public School prohibit discrimination on the basis of actual or perceived race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
+PI06f70deda1a8-4269

 Full time

-Position Title: Middle School Spanish Teacher, Long-Term Substitute () Match Charter Public School is a free, high-performing charter public school in Boston.
-We are a PreK-12 school serving 1,250 students.
-Our mission is to prepare students for success in college and careers in order to achieve economic security and mobility.
+Position Title: Elementary School Building Based Educator 2025-26 (Immediate Opening) Match Charter Public School is a free, high-performing charter public school in Boston.
+We are a PreK-12 school serving up to 1,250 students.
+Our mission is to prepare studentsparticularly multilingual learners and those who would be the first in their families to earn a college degreefor success in college and careers in order to achieve economic security and mobility.
 Students gain acceptance to our schools via an annual blind public lottery open to all Boston residents.
-Our families bring amazing racial and cultural diversity to the school community - they represent over 20 different countries of origin with over 20 different languages spoken at home.
-94% of our students are people of color.
-Our students bring a diversity of needs to our school, and we are prepared to serve them.
-21% of our students qualify for special education services; 18% of our student body are English Language Learners.
+Our families bring amazing racial and cultural diversity to the school communitythey represent over 20 different countries of origin with over 20 different languages spoken at home.
+98% of our students are people of color.
+Our students bring a diversity of needs to our school, and we are prepared to serve them: 23% of our students qualify for special education services; 19% of our student body are English Language Learners.
 Matchs core values are Equity, Freedom, Teamwork, Innovation, and Accountability.
 We are working to reframe our organizational processes and policies to be truly anti-racist.
-At Match, we believe that three aspects of our work and organization - a staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competent - are vital to our goals and mission.
-See our full statement on diversity here .
-Position : Middle School Spanish Teacher, Long-Term Substitute (2025-26 Opportunity) Location : Boston, MA (Jamaica Plain Campus) Start date : November 17, 2025 ABOUT THE OPPORTUNITY Match Middle School has an opening for a Spanish Teacher (Long-term Substitute) who can work full-time starting in mid-November to cover a staff leave.
-The term of employment will be approximately 14 weeks.
-There is the potential for continued employment to follow, but it is not guaranteed.
-This position is located at the Match Middle School campus on 215 Forest Hills St. in Jamaica Plain.
-Working hours are Monday-Friday, 7am-2:45pm.
-Professional development on Wednesdays runs until 4:30pm.
-The annual salary rate for Match teaching positions ranges from $61,812-$98,899 and is based on a candidates prior years of teaching experience.
-Match offers a comprehensive benefits package that includes 90% coverage of health insurance costs and student loan repayment assistance.
-OVERVIEW OF ROLE AND RESPONSIBILITIES The Middle School Spanish Teacher position includes a number of essential responsibilities, including (but not limited to): Teach four middle school Spanish classes per day; Develop daily lessons aligned with the Spanish curriculum in collaboration with department colleagues and leadership team members; Uphold high academic and behavioral expectations for students, and provide lots of support for getting students there; Participate actively in Matchs coaching and professional development programming; Assist with school programming as needed during non-instructional time; and Serve as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
-Our highest priority is finding the best candidate for the job.
+At Match, we believe that three aspects of our work and organizationa staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competentare vital to our goals and mission.
+OVERVIEW OF ROLE AND RESPONSIBILITIES Match Charter Public School has an immediate opening for a Building Based Educator who can teach classes and support students at Match Community Day, our PreK-5 elementary school.
+The position is based at 100 Poydras St. in Hyde Park.
+The hours for these positions are 7am-2:45pm daily (7am-4:30pm on Wednesdays).
+Compensation starts at $52,499 and can be higher if the candidate has prior relevant experience.
+Building Based Educators are responsible for: Providing classroom instruction or support in Match classrooms in multiple grade levels and subject areas.
+Assisting with school programming and student supervision as needed during non-instructional time; Upholding high academic and behavioral expectations for students, and provide lots of support for getting students there; Participating actively in Matchs coaching and professional development programming; and Serving as a positive and collaborative member of the Match Charter Public School community PM20 QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
+Our highest priority is finding the best candidate for these positions.
 We encourage you to apply, even if you don't believe you meet every one of our qualifications described or you have a less traditional background.
-We are looking for applicants who: have at least two years of full-time experience as classroom or special education teacher, preferably in an urban education setting; hold a valid and appropriate license issued by the Massachusetts Department of Elementary and Secondary Education, or obtain the licensure within a year of date of hire; believe that all students can and will succeed; have a desire to continually improve their practice as a teacher by taking and implementing feedback; have a proven record of student success and achievement; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
-ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of The Match Charter Public School, and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
-We operate a high-performing urban public charter school in Boston.
+We are looking for applicants who: have prior experience working in a school or with elementary school-aged children; have a desire to continually improve their practice by taking and implementing feedback; have a proven record of student success and achievement; believe that all students can and will succeed; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
+ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of Match Charter Public School and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
+We operate a high-performing urban charter public school and a unique associate teacher program that trains teachers for high-poverty schools.
 Out of this applied work, we refine, validate empirically, and eventually disseminate new ideas and practices on core questions in education reform.
-The Match Foundation, Inc., and Match Charter Public School prohibit discrimination on the basis of race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-PI53b3a8041c92-6753
+The Match Foundation, Inc. and Match Charter Public School prohibit discrimination on the basis of actual or perceived race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
+PI06f70deda1a8-4269

-Position Title: Middle School Science Teacher (IMMEDIATE OPENING) Match Charter Public School is a free, high-performing charter public school in Boston.
-We are a PreK-12 school serving 1,250 students.
-Our mission is to prepare students for success in college and careers in order to achieve economic security and mobility.
+Position Title: Pre-K Teacher (IMMEDIATE OPENING) Match Charter Public School is a free, high-performing charter public school in Boston.
+We are a PreK-12 school serving up to 1,250 students.
+Our mission is to prepare studentsparticularly multilingual learners and those who would be the first in their families to earn a college degreefor success in college and careers in order to achieve economic security and mobility.
 Students gain acceptance to our schools via an annual blind public lottery open to all Boston residents.
-Our families bring amazing racial and cultural diversity to the school community - they represent over 20 different countries of origin with over 20 different languages spoken at home.
-94% of our students are people of color.
-Our students bring a diversity of needs to our school, and we are prepared to serve them.
-21% of our students qualify for special education services; 18% of our student body are English Language Learners.
+Our families bring amazing racial and cultural diversity to the school communitythey represent over 20 different countries of origin with over 20 different languages spoken at home.
+98% of our students are people of color.
+Our students bring a diversity of needs to our school, and we are prepared to serve them: 23% of our students qualify for special education services; 19% of our student body are English Language Learners.
 Matchs core values are Equity, Freedom, Teamwork, Innovation, and Accountability.
 We are working to reframe our organizational processes and policies to be truly anti-racist.
-At Match, we believe that three aspects of our work and organization - a staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competent - are vital to our goals and mission.
-See our full statement on diversity here .
-Position : Middle School Science Teacher Location : Boston, MA (Jamaica Plain Campus) Start date : ASAP ABOUT THE OPPORTUNITY Match has an immediate opening for a 7th Grade Science Teacher to join the Middle School team for the current school year and beyond.
-This position is located at Match Middle School on 215 Forest Hills St. in Jamaica Plain.
+At Match, we believe that three aspects of our work and organizationa staff that is diverse by race and other factors, a professional environment that is inclusive of all perspectives, and a curriculum in our PreK-12 school that is culturally competentare vital to our goals and mission.
+Position : Pre-K Teacher (IMMEDIATE OPENING) Location : Boston, MA (Hyde Park Campus) Start date : ASAP OVERVIEW OF ROLE Our elementary school (Match Community Day) has an immediate opening for a Pre-K Teacher.
+Teachers are fully responsible for the growth and achievement of the students in their class.
+There are 17-18 students per class.
+Pre-K Lead Teachers are supported in the classroom by a paraprofessional.
+The positions are based at our elementary school campus on 100 Poydras St. in Hyde Park.
+The school day staff work schedule is 7am-2:45pm.
+There is professional development on Wednesdays until 4:30pm.
 The salary range for teachers new to Match is $61,812-98,899 and is determined by the candidates prior years of full-time teaching experience.
 Match offers a comprehensive benefits package that includes 90% coverage of employee health insurance costs and up to $150/month in loan repayment assistance.
-Match is only able to consider applicants who have current US work authorization.
-PM20 OVERVIEW OF ROLE AND RESPONSIBILITIES This position includes a number of essential responsibilities, including (but not limited to): Teach up to four middle school Science classes; Uphold high academic and behavioral expectations for students, and provide lots of support for getting students there; Participate actively in Matchs coaching and professional development programming; Assist with school programming as needed during non-instructional time; and Serve as a positive and collaborative member of the Match Charter Public School community QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
+We are only able to consider applicants who have current US work authorization.
+PM20 OVERVIEW OF ROLE AND RESPONSIBILITIES This position includes a number of essential responsibilities, including (but not limited to): Teach all blocks except for Arts and PE; Uphold high academic and behavioral expectations for students, and provide lots of support for getting students there; Participate actively in Matchs coaching and professional development programming; Assist with school programming as needed during non-instructional time; and Serve as a positive and collaborative member of the Match Charter Public School community QUALIFICATIONS Research has shown that people of color and women are less likely to apply for jobs if they dont believe they meet every one of the qualifications described in a job description.
 Our highest priority is finding the best candidate for the job.
 We encourage you to apply, even if you don't believe you meet every one of our qualifications described or you have a less traditional background.
-We are looking for applicants who: have at least two years of full-time experience as classroom or special education teacher, preferably in an urban education setting; meet teacher certification requirements set by the Massachusetts Department of Elementary and Secondary Education, or can meet the certification requirements within a year of date of hire; believe that all students can and will succeed; have a desire to continually improve their practice as a teacher by taking and implementing feedback; have a proven record of student success and achievement; and demonstrate an ability to work well on a team, and a willingness to support others in doing their best work.
-ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of The Match Charter Public School, and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
-We operate a high-performing urban public charter school in Boston.
+We are looking for applicants who: have a Bachelors degree; have at least two years of full-time experience as classroom or special education teacher, preferably in an urban education setting; meet teacher certification requirements set by the Massachusetts Department of Elementary and Secondary Education, or can meet the certification requirements within a year of date of hire; believe that all students can and will succeed; desire to continually improve their practice as a teacher by taking and implementing feedback; and have a proven record of student growth and achievement.
+ABOUT MATCH EDUCATION Match Education ( ) is the shared brand name of Match Charter Public School and The Match School Foundation, Inc. Match Education is an engine of discovery and applied innovation in education.
+We operate a high-performing urban charter public school and a unique associate teacher program that trains teachers for high-poverty schools.
 Out of this applied work, we refine, validate empirically, and eventually disseminate new ideas and practices on core questions in education reform.
-The Match Foundation, Inc., and Match Charter Public School prohibit discrimination on the basis of race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
-PI60a57fc5-
+The Match Foundation, Inc. and Match Charter Public School prohibit discrimination on the basis of actual or perceived race, color, sex, gender identity, sexual orientation, age, national origin, physical or mental disability, religion, veteran status, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
+PIc034e-5532

 Full time